ZxMYS/react-twemoji/README.md

 ## Usage

-Simple use it to wrap your emotional content.
+Simply use it to wrap your emotional content.

 ```jsx
 import Twemoji from 'react-twemoji';